ParallelMaths/parallel/pages/module-6-test-winter.md

 ## 12.
 ::: problem id=12_1 marks=1
+In this question, `a` and `b` are non-zero single digits.

-The sum of the digits of the nine-digit number `'aaaabbbbb'` is equal to the two-digit number `'ab'`.
+The sum of the digits of the nine-digit number '`aaaabbbbb`' is equal to the two-digit number '`ab`'.

 What is the ratio of `a` to `b`?